-Should you buy the Fitbit Inspire 2 or the Samsung Galaxy Fit2?
+Fitbit Inspire 2 vs. Samsung Galaxy Fit2: Which should you buy?

 Previously, the Fitbit Inspire was available in a standard version and a heart rate (HR) version.
 With the Fitbit Inspire 2, heart-rate monitoring is a standard feature.
 This means you don't have to pay more for access to heart-rate monitoring.
 If you want in-depth tracking, you'll be happy to know that you get a one-year free trial of Fitbit Premium when you purchase the Inspire 2.
 As a result, you get exclusive access to advanced insights and guided workouts to help you get your heart rate up so you can maximize your workouts.

-Perhaps one of the most intriguing new features is the addition of Active Zone Minutes.
+Perhaps one of the most intriguing features is the addition of Active Zone Minutes.
 The Fitbit Inspire 2 will use its heart-rate sensor to let you know when you've reached your personalized heart rate zone, which is based on your age and fitness level.
 How does it work?
 During an optimal workout, you'll earn a score based on your fat burn, cardio, and heart rate zones.
 This feature is ideal for those who want to improve the efficiency of their workouts beyond basic step counting and calorie-burning goals.
 It's easy to see why the Inspire 2 is one of the best Fitbit devices out there.

 While the Fitbit Inspire 2 is a mighty robust fitness tracker, you'll notice that a few things are missing.
-You won't have onboard GPS, which means you'll need to use connected GPS with your phone to track your route when working out.
+You won't have onboard GPS, which means you'll need to use connected GPS with your phone to track your route when going for a run, cycle, walk, or hike.
 You're also missing an altimeter, which means that your device won't track floors climbed.

 Simple yet efficient tracking with the Samsung Galaxy Fit2